-The expression above is a simple difference operation of database A minus database B. The assumption made by this expression is that database A is the active database and we're trying to map database B onto it so we can subtract it from database A's mesh/ireg variable.
-Note that the conn_cmfe expression takes two arguments.
-The first argument encodes the name of the file and the field that we're mapping onto a mesh from the active database, where the mesh name is given by the second argument.
-In this example, we're mapping database B's mesh/ireg field onto database A's mesh.
-Figure 1.296 shows a picture that illustrates the database differencing operation.
+The assumption made by this expression is that database A is the active database and the user wishes to map database B onto it to subtract it from database A's mesh/ireg variable.
+In this example, database B's mesh/ireg field is being mapped onto database A's mesh and their difference is then being taken.
+Figure 1.295 illustrates the database differencing operation.